tnthreat33/python-p4-deploying-flask-api-to-render/README.md

 ## Learning Goals

 - Set up your local environment for deploying with Render.
-- Deploy a basic Flask application to Render.
+- Deploy a basic Flask application to Render..

 ---